 - The right to file a complaint with the U.S. Department of Education concerning alleged failure by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Washington, DC 20202-5920

 Notice regarding Directory Information

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that requires Shawnee State University to disclose appropriately designated “directory information” without a student’s written consent, unless you have advised the university to the contrary in accordance with university procedures.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that permits Shawnee State University to disclose appropriately designated “directory information” without a student’s written consent, unless you have advised the university to the contrary in accordance with university procedures.
 The primary purpose of directory information is to allow Shawnee State University to include this type of information from your education records in certain publications.
 Examples include: